LGBTQ rights in Texas: Documentation

 In May 2025, both houses of the Texas Legislature passed a “broad and comprehensively expansive bill” to (1) legally define both male and female based on “reproductive systems” and also (2) explicitly ban any sex changes on Texas documents - covering both drivers licenses and birth certificates.
 The Governor of Texas signed the bill in June 2025 and it took effect in September 2025.
+The House Bill 229 dubbed the Women’s Bill of Rights defined a woman as being someone who can biologically produce ova, and defined a male as being someone who can biologically fertilize an ova.
+Anyone with disorders on sex development must choose one gender as the bill does not recognize a third gender.
+This applies to all state statutes, regulations and laws that use gendered pronouns such as female, male, girl, boy.'

 Prior to that, in order for people to legally change the gender indicator on their birth certificates in Texas, they required a court order.
 Judges were allowed to exercise their discretion, and, according to information compiled by the Travis County Law Library, judges "often look to the Current Standards of Care (SOC)" as set by the World Professional Association for Transgender Health (WPATH) when considering petitions.
 Applicants are required to have undergone "appropriate treatment", but sex reassignment surgery, nor any other specific treatment, is not required.
 A "narrative statement" from a doctor or therapist stating the individual has received, in the health professional's opinion, appropriate care, and it is in their best interest that the person's record is changed must be included in the applicant's petition to the court.